Tabcorp/bison-types/README.md

 bison-types allows you to define custom types.

-With these custom types you can build up a message definition pass these types and the buffer to bison-types and it will do t he rest
+With these custom types you can build up a message definition pass these types and the buffer to bison-types and it will do the rest

 bison-types uses [smart-buffer](https://github.com/TabDigital/smart-buffer) under the hood for all buffer manipulation